fru-io/docs-live/docs/exec.md

 WP-CLI 2.4.0
 ```
 ## exec shell
-Any command or script passed to exec will be interpreted by 'sh', meaning a
-user can utilize environment [variables](variables.md), wildcards, and the like when running
-commands.
-If the commands used in an exec rely on these features of 'sh', the
-commands should be defined in a file to prevent shell parsing and substitution
-locally.
-For example, the following command will echo the value of the [variables](variables.md)
-as defined on the local system, not the [site's](sites.md) remote environment:
+Any command or script passed to exec will be interpreted by "sh", meaning a user can utilize environment [variables](variables.md), wildcards, and the like when running commands.
+If the commands used in an exec rely on these features of "sh", the commands should be defined in a file to prevent shell parsing and substitution locally.
+For example, the following command will echo the value of the [variables](variables.md) as defined on the local system, not the [site's](sites.md) remote environment:
 ```
 $ ddev-live exec mysite -- echo $HOME
 Targeting site: ddev-demo/mysite